metrics-lab/surface-deep-learning-tutorial/README.md

 # 2. Data Preprocessing & Access

 To simplify reproducibility of the work, data already preprocessed as in in [S. Dahan et al 2021](https://arxiv.org/abs/2203.16414) is available (see Section B).
-Otherwise, follow the following guideline for preprocessing custom datasets.
+Otherwise, follow the following guideline for preprocessing custom datasets (Section A).

 ## A. Data preprocessing for surface deep learning

+The following methodology is intended for processing cortical metrics and functional data in the format `shape.gii` and `func.gii`.
 We provide a bash script to recapitulate the preprocessing steps, that unfolds as follows:

-a.
-Metric resampling
+**a.
+Metric resampling**

 Cortical metric or functional files must be resampled to ico6 mesh.
 We provide ico6 surface meshes, that goes with our triangular mesh patching.